FrBosquet/eslint-config-frbosquet-tsnext/README.md

 ### Usage

-In your eslintrc:
+In your eslint.config.mjs file:

 ```
+  import frbosquet from 'eslint-config-frbosquet-tsnext'

-  "extends": [
+  export default [
-    "frbosquet-tsnext"
+    ...frbosquet,
+    {
+      // your custom rules
+    }
   ]
 ```